The Nelson Touch

-While on shore leave in England during the summer of 1805, Nelson told his friend, Lord Sidmouth, about his ideas for his next sea battle.
-This collection of ideas he dubbed The Nelson Touch.
+While on shore leave in England during the summer of 1805, the Royal Navy officer Horatio Nelson told his friend Henry Addington about his ideas for his next sea battle.
+This collection of ideas he dubbed the Nelson Touch.
 After Nelson's death, the phrase took on a broader meaning relating to his leadership style.

 Origins of the phrase

-Nelson used the expression "the Nelson touch" on more than one occasion, and its origin has been the subject of debate amongst historians.
-A favourite suggestion is that it derives from a line in Nelson's favourite play, Henry V (Shakespeare): "a little touch of Harry in the night" describing how the king would calm his soldiers on the eve of battle.
+Horatio Nelson used the expression "the Nelson touch" on more than one occasion, and its origin has been the subject of debate amongst historians.
+A favourite suggestion is that it derives from a line in Nelson's favourite play, Henry V: "a little touch of Harry in the night" describing how the king would calm his soldiers on the eve of battle.
 This explanation seems particularly pertinent to the phrase when used to describe Nelson's leadership style.
-Nelson also wrote in a private letter to Lady Hamilton about "The Nelson touch, which we say is warranted never to fail".
+Nelson also wrote in a private letter to Lady Emma Hamilton about "The Nelson touch, which we say is warranted never to fail".
 In this context it is easy to see why some have seen it as a private sexual joke between the two (a little touch of Nelson in the night).